isomerpages/nlb-learning/_singapore/Teens/Content.md

 .clickbox.is-mint-jade a:hover { background-color: #00b794; color: #dce5d3; }
 </style>

 Learn on the go.

-Check out our playlists for collections of short videos, and learning packages for articles, that will give you a slice of history and heritage.
+Check out our **playlists** for collections of short videos, and **learning packages** for articles, that will give you a slice of history and heritage.

+<h3><b>Playlist</b></h3>
+A collection of short videos or selected podcasts, exploring topics around personal and professional development.